Felting Fridays - The ULTIMATE Guide To Felting Needles

 On my Facebook page a few weeks ago, I did get into the history of felt, and I may do that on my blog at some point - but for now let's get down to the basics.
 Let's start with the needles.

 The main tool for needle felting is an industrial felting needle.
 These are the exact same needles used in commercial machines to make all sorts of felt, including the polyester or "eco felt".
 One of the more "affordable" commercial felting machines available to purchase by end-consumers (by affordable I mean it's still several thousand dollars, but not tens of thousands) uses 11.5 needles per square inch and comes in 36", 48" and 60" widths.
-How it works is there are barbs on the working end - the first inch or so of the needle from the tip - which catch the fibers and push them into the material, causing the fibers to interlock.
+How it works is there are notches/barbs on the working end - the first inch or so of the needle from the tip - which catch the fibers and push them into the material, causing the fibers to interlock.
 Because of this, needle felting allows one to use other fibers that are not easily used in wet felting applications, which depends on the microscopic scales present on animal hair/fur to lock them in place.
-In fact, you can dread hair (yes, I'm talking about dreads) essentially by twisting your hair and using a felting needle to lock it in place.
-So there you go, dreads aren't dirty, matted hair - it's needle felted hair (well, sometimes.
-It's a bit damaging to hair and a gentler method is using a tiny crochet hook to interlock and tighten them, so dreads are felted or crocheted hair).
+In fact, one of the ways I’ve seen people put locks in hair (yes, I'm talking about dreads) was by essentially by twisting the hair and using a felting needle to lock it in place.
+It's a bit damaging to hair though (I don’t recommend it) and a gentler method is using a tiny crochet hook to interlock and tighten them.

 Types of Needles